 Bitcoin addresses and payment requests are long and cryptic, practically impossible to read, memorize, pronounce, understand, or type.
 We are used to being able to communicate our social media handles and email addresses easily.
-That expectation has also extended to transacting value with neo-banking and payment applications.
+That expectation has also extended to transacting with neo-banking and payment applications.
 There have been multiple attempts at making human-readable addresses a reality in bitcoin.

 The benefits to the user experience include: